-Assembly Bill 1825 was signed into law and became effective on January 1, 2006.
-This law requires two hours of sexual harassment training every two years.
+Assembly Bill 1825 became effective in 2007 and AB 1661 in 2016.
+These laws require two hours of sexual harassment training for supervisors, which includes Councilmembers, every two years.

 POINTS OF ORDER

 The Presiding Officer shall determine all Points of Order subject to the right of any member to appeal to the Council.
 If an appeal is taken, the question shall be, "Shall the decision of the Presiding Officer be sustained?" in which event a majority vote shall sustain or reverse the Presiding Officer's determination.